Wushu (sport): Taolu

 Wushu events are performed using compulsory or "individual routines" or taolu (套路) in competition.
 Throughout the 1990s until 2005 for international competitions, athletes competed with routines that were choreographed by IWUF assigned coaches or athletes.
 In November 2003, a major revision in the taolu competition rules occurred: deduction content was standardized, judges' roles were organized and expanded, and the degree of difficulty component, also known as nandu (難度; difficulty movements), was added.
 This category is worth 2 points of the 10 total.
 The quality of movements category is worth 5 points, and the overall performance category is worth 3 points.
-These changes were first implemented at the 2005 World Wushu Championships, and individual routines have become standard where an athlete creates a routine with the aid of his/her coach while following certain rules for difficulty and technical requirements.
+These changes were first implemented at the 2005 World Wushu Championships, and individual routines have become standard where an athlete creates a routine with the aid of their coach while following certain rules for difficulty and technical requirements.
 Only the age group C and B athletes at the World Junior Wushu Championships still compete with compulsory routines at an international level.
-All junior events including group A athletes (which compete with individual routines), all traditional events, and all non-standard taolu events (ie. Shuangdao, baguazhang, etc.), are judged without the degree of difficulty component.
+All junior events including group A athletes (which compete with individual routines), all traditional events, and all non-standard taolu events (i.e., Shuangdao, baguazhang, etc.), are judged without the degree of difficulty component.

 In addition to events for individual routines, some wushu competitions also feature dual and group events.
 The dual event, also called duilian (對練), is an event in which there is some form of sparring with weapons or without weapons.
 The group event, also known as jiti (集體), requires a group of people to perform together and smooth synchronization of actions is crucial.
 Usually, the group event also allows instrumental music to accompany the choreography during the performance.
 The carpet used for the group event is also larger than the one used for individual routines.
 The 2019 World Wushu Championships was the first international wushu competition to feature such an event.